 Now the Shapers, and really the whole world, have to content with the greatest threat ever seen, shaped creations that can make new life and improve their own forms.
 Some of these creatures side with the rebels, in order to create their own communities, and live their own lives.
 Others just want to take the place the Shapers had in the world.

-Throughout the various games you will play as a Shaper, and a rebel, you will see this vast world, these different cultures and societies.
-You will be asked, whose side do you take?
+Throughout the various games you will play as a Shaper, and a rebel.
+You will see this vast world, all these different cultures and societies, and how the Shapers have shaped them with their oppressive rule (pun intended).
+You will be asked to choose, whose side do you take?
 Do you side with the Shapers?
 The rebels?
-The creatures that can shape and want to free themselves?
-Factions that believe shaping should be eradicated?
-Or perhaps, you don’t side with any of these groups, you want to forge your own path.
+The creatures that can think, that can shape, and that want to free themselves?
+Factions that believe shaping should be completely eradicated?
+Or perhaps, you don’t side with any of these groups, and you want to forge your own path. to peace or power.
 Well, that is Geneforge.
 You can do all these things and more.

 Despite the first game coming out in 2001, and the last releasing in 2008, there is a world of difference graphically.